bradmeyn/bradmeyn/README.md

 ## Changing Careers

 After sometime I decided to take the leap and change careers to become a software developer.
 My plan has been to understake further tertiary study whilst also  completing additional online courses to learn new technology and build up my personal portfolio.

+## Software Skills

+I have mainly utilised frontend & javascript based languages such as Node.js.
+I also have some experience using Java & MySQL via university.
+My specific skills and techniques used can be found on the various pinned repositories for different projects.

+My current goal is to focus on improving my React skills to make more advanced full stack applications, potentially including the use of Next.js.
+I would also like to mobile development either with Swift or React Native.